Mojakimedgar/Robot/README.md

 Add Packages: Click on the + button on the right side of the window to open the Available Packages dialog.
 Search and Install: In the search bar, type paho-mqtt and click Install Package.
 Repeat the process for mysql-connector-python

 ##Write a script to fetch data from MySQL and publish it to the MQTT broker.
-Here's an example using Python: //Done
+Here's an example using Python: //Scripts are done

 Step 4: Set Up OpenRemote MQTT Agent
 In OpenRemote, create an MQTT Agent to subscribe to the topic you're publishing to.
 Here's how: